 However, the camera shows some interesting results when you compare the results shot using a higher ISO and then images shot at a lower ISO and exposure adjusted in post-processing.
 That means when shooting in low-light conditions, you can easily expose the brightest bits in the scene and pull the shadows later on during post-processing.

 The burst speed of the Z5 rules it out as an effective wildlife photography camera.
 I would, however, recommend this for shooting landscape and nature photography in general.
 Speaking of which, the Z5 is weather sealed and can withstand a bit of rainfall or a dusty environment without any issues.
 Make sure to use a lens that’s also similarly weather sealed and use a clear filter on the lens to prevent water seepage through the front.

 A good thing about this camera is that it comes with IBIS.
 The 5-Axis sensor-shift image stabilization system comes in handy when shooting a range of shots with the camera hand-held.

 The Z5 is now an older model.
 We have full-frame BSI sensors available now that offer better low-light performance.
 That said, the Z5 isn’t a pushover by any stretch of the imagination.
 You can undoubtedly shoot great images and capture stunning detail with them.

-Considering that it’s available at a much lower price point than some of the high-end mirrorless cameras, this can be an excellent choice if you’re looking to pick something affordable.
+Considering that it’s available in a much lower price range than some of the high-end mirrorless cameras, this can be an excellent choice if you’re looking to pick something affordable.

 If you’re looking to buy a new camera do have a look at our independent quiz we created to help all photographers choose the right camera